Ghasak/nvim/README.md

 require("core.myInspectorFucntions")
 ```

-to reguest the necessary `custom-development` functions that I created.
+In order to request the required custom-development functions that I have
-Then, for development you can use this as an example
+created, please refer to the following as an example:

 - assume you have a file called `testing_file` at the `lua` directory